 All food served on campus must be furnished by UNO Food Services & Catering due to health safety concerns.
-Exception(s) to this policy must have the approval of the Manager of Food Services or the Director of Business Operations - Milo Bail Student Center, or their designees.
+Exception(s) to this policy must have the approval of the Manager of Food Services or the Director of Auxilary Services - Milo Bail Student Center, or their designees.

 This policy relates to the entire campus with the exceptions of the Alumni Center and Student Housing.

 Bringing in food and beverages, from any outside source, for meetings (including potlucks) is prohibited.
 It is not the intent of such a policy to prohibit anyone from “brown bagging” for personal consumption.
 This policy prohibits the sale or give away of food items (with the exception of approved Bake Sales) on campus.

 The consumption of alcohol on campus is authorized and governed by Regental policy and the Nebraska Liquor Control Act and subject to the procedures listed below.